 The Dean of Academic Affairs

-The Dean of Academic Affairs is responsible for the College’s academic programs and academic standards, grading policies, evaluation of teaching faculty and academic support staff, as well as the professional staff development.
+The Dean of Academic Affairs is the College’s chief academic officer.
+As such, the Dean is responsible for all of the College’s academic programs (credit and non-credit), academic standards, grading policies, evaluation of teaching faculty and academic support staff, as well as professional staff development.

 The Dean of Students

 As the advocate of students’ rights, the Dean of Students is responsible for all programs and services in admissions, records, financial aid, counseling, placement, student academic and disability support, student activities, and health.

 As the chief fiscal, administrative and business officer of the College, the Dean of Administrative Services is responsible for budgets, finances, purchases, security, food services, plant operations, human resources, information technology, media services, and the bookstore.

 The Human Resources (HR) office provides consultation and guidance to management and to individual employees on a wide variety of employment-related matters.
 HR recruits staff, plans and conducts new employee orientation, and administers a wide variety of HR policies and procedures, as well as assuring compliance with relevant state and federal employment rules and regulations.
 The Director also interprets and administers the four collective bargaining agreements covering Middlesex CC employees, including the handling of complaints, disputes and grievances.